-When you shove your hand into your bulging handbag and fish around to retrieve your keys, it is your touch perception that will help you to find your keys without using your eyes!
+When you shove your hand into your bulging handbag and fish around to retrieve your keys, it is your touch perception that will help you to find your keys by feel.

 This is what poor touch perception feels like!

 There is usually not anything wrong with the nerves in the hands, but the brain is not processing the information from the hands properly, and thus does not respond appropriately to the task at hand.